 You don’t know what you don’t know.
 It’s easy to look in on stepfamily life and talk about how you will do things, and how you will to react to situations that come up.
 The truth is, when you’re looking in from the outside, you don’t have the emotions that come with this role.

 Sometimes those emotions creep in and make things more challenging to deal with.
-That and well, everyone else in your situation is also dealing with their own version of emotions, so things can get complicated and quickly.
-(Remember we all see the world through a difference lens)
+That and everyone else in your situation is also dealing with their own version of emotions, so things can get complicated and quickly.)

 To this day, I have not met a stepmom who feels like step-parenting has been easier than they thought!